The Dream Tiger

 Somehow, it seemed as though I was also flying with the tiger, but I did not know if I was riding him or just flying beside him.
 He kept appearing in my dreams the following nights.
 Sometimes he accompanied me in my wanderings in the secret gardens of my nightmares; sometimes, he was lonely and walking under trees that bore eyes of wild beasts instead of fruits; sometimes, he would be angry as though he was about to jump and kill some invisible enemy.
 Even when I did not see him, I could sense his presence.
 Hidden somewhere, he was watching me.

 The last dream I had was frightening.
 Mounted on the tiger, I was rushing to a battle.
 I was not afraid of him; he was my companion.
 What upset me rather was this weird feeling… I was confused; I felt lost.
-I wasn’t sure who or what I was and this scared me more than not knowing what I would have to fight at the battle.
-I was overcome with anxiety and even my brave companion could not comfort me.
+I wasn’t sure who or what I was, which scared me more than not knowing what I would have to fight at the battle.
+I was overcome with anxiety, and even my brave companion could not comfort me.
 On waking up, I sat on my bed and tried to figure out what caused this fear.

-While remembering all this in the darkness of my bedroom, of a sudden there was something like a light in my mind.
-Actually, the majestic white tiger of my dreams was my pride; my consciousness of being a dance queen.
+While remembering all this in the darkness of my bedroom, suddenly there was something like a light in my mind.
+The majestic white tiger of my dreams was my pride, my consciousness of being a dancing queen.
 I am neither embarrassed nor guilty for feeling this way.
 If birds and flowers were gifted with self-awareness, who would blame a nightingale for knowing herself as a wonderful singer or a gardenia for acknowledging her scent as one of the most enchanting perfumes?